 Please note that there will be no refunds or discounts for arriving late, leaving early, flight cancellations, travel delays or illness.
 If you cancel your participation for any reason, the cancellation policy will apply, with no exceptions.
 However, if you cannot attend, you can transfer your spot to a friend, or family member.
 We wish we could compensate people for unforeseen circumstances (injury, family emergency, etc.) but we have costs already incurred when reserving venues and vendors.

-We strongly recommend you purchase travel insurance which will come in handy should you encounter any unforeseen medical issues prior to traveling or while traveling, last minute flight cancellation, lost baggage or other issues that effect your trip.
+We recommend you purchase travel insurance which will come in handy should you encounter any unforeseen medical issues prior to traveling or while traveling, last minute flight cancellation, lost baggage or other issues that effect your trip.

 90 days or more prior to the start of the retreat, you receive: 100% credit of the cost of the full retreat toward another Sacred Warrior Retreat within 12 months.